 MDiv with a Theology Concentration

 Is God calling you to a form of pastoral ministry guided by greater theological depth and insight?
-The Master of Divinity with a concentration in theology will help you think both pastorally and theologically about every aspect of life.
+The Master of Divinity with a concentration in theology will help you think both pastorally and theologically about every aspect of life during your time in seminary and beyond.
 Perhaps you see yourself pursuing doctoral studies in theology, but want the broader preparation that the MDiv degree provides.

-This concentration blends a superb core of biblical, theological, and pastoral training with the opportunity to go deeper in key areas of theology—both classical doctrines and contemporary theological issues.
+This concentration blends a superb core of biblical, theological, and pastoral training with the opportunity to go deeper in the study of theology—both classical doctrines and contemporary theological issues.
 You’ll know how to grapple with theological issues and trends, draw upon the historical roots and development of theology, and understand the nature and methods of the theological process.

 Where is the MDiv Theology concentration offered?